Garylikai/Garylikai.github.io/_pages/grad.md

 author_profile: true
 ---

-The following are the courses that I have taken (or am currently taking) at Stony Brook University during my graduate career:
+The following are the courses that I have taken at Stony Brook University during my graduate career:

 **Applied Mathematics and Statistics**